How to Replace Redux with React Hooks and the Context API — SitePoint

 Open

-index.js and insert the following imports:
+index.js and insert the following import:

 That’s all we need to do for our project to start using Semantic UI.
-Let’s start working on the first example demonstrating this new state management technique.
+In the next section, we’ll look at how we can declare a state using the

-Counter Example
+Counter Example – useState

-In this example, we’ll build a simple counter demo consisting of two buttons and a display button.
-In order to demonstrate global state, this example will be made up of two presentational components.
-First, we’ll need to define our context object where the state will live.
-It is similar to
+For this example, we’ll build a simple counter demo consisting of a two button component and a display component.
+We’ll introduce a

-store in Redux.
-Creating our context code to be used for this purpose will require a bit of boilerplate code that will need to be duplicated in every project.
-Luckily, someone has already written a custom hook for this which will allow you to create your context object in a single line.
-Simply install the
+count state that will be shared globally among the two components.
+The components will be a child of

 const [count, setCount] = useState(0);